 If you’re getting married at City Hall, I suggest you provide your own umbrella(s) and have a guest or guests carry it/them!

-Clear is always my preference so it allows light to reach your faces and doesn’t cause a color cast.
+Clear umbrellas are always my preference, so they allow ample light to reach your faces and don’t cause a color cast.
 The two of you can huddle together underneath one big brolly.
+Dark colored umbrellas won’t work as well, because you’ll be shaded and there won’t be enough light on your faces.

 Purchase pashminas or ponchos for guests